Raghav13995/Raghav13995/README.md

 ## 🚀 About Me

-- 🎓 Second-year IT student
+- 🎓 Final-year IT student
 - 💻 Passionate about Web Development, Java, and Distributed Systems
 - 🌱 Currently learning AI/ML and improving my Java RMI skills
 - 🔍 Exploring Full Stack Development with MERN and working on projects like **Study-Notion** and **KLOSET**